armory/documentation/_spinnaker_install_admin_guides/add-aws-account.md

 Once you have (OSS or Armory) Spinnaker up and running in Kubernetes, you'll want to start adding deployment targets.

-*Note: This document assumes Spinnaker was installed with halyard, that you have access to your current halconfig (and a way to operate `hal` against it), and that you have a way to create AWS permissions, users, and roles.*
+Note: This document assumes the following conditions are true:
+* Spinnaker was installed with Halyard.
+* You have access to your current halconfig (and a way to operate `hal` against it).
+* You have a way to create AWS permissions, users, and roles.

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}